 Run-time Theme Switching Approaches

-Although the application theme cannot strictly speaking be switched at run-time, it is possible to implement multiple distinct sets of styles (or variants) within a single theme, and to load styles, dynamically.
+Although the application theme cannot exactly be switched at run-time, it is possible to implement multiple distinct sets of styles or variants within a single theme, and to load styles, dynamically.

-Similar to how the light and dark variants are implemented in the default Lumo theme, you can bake multiple distinct sets of styles into a single application theme by scoping them with CSS class names that you apply dynamically through application logic.
+Similar to how the light and dark variants are implemented in the default Lumo theme, you can combine multiple distinct sets of styles into a single application theme by scoping them with CSS class names that you apply dynamically through application logic.
+This is known as making custom theme variants.

-The most convenient way to approach this is to utilize Lumo style properties, or, if needed, define your own custom style properties.
-However, you can scope any CSS to a particular set/variant by prefixing its selector with the appropriate class name.
-In the example below, two style sets or variants are implemented in the same application theme, distinguished by the class names forest-theme and fire-theme.
+The most convenient way to approach this is to utilize Lumo style properties, or to define your own custom style properties.
+However, you can scope any CSS to a particular set or variant by prefixing its selector with the appropriate class name.
+In the example below, two style sets or variants are implemented in the same application theme, distinguished by the class names forest-theme

 .forest-theme {